15 Best French New Wave Movies of All Time

 9. Elevator to the Gallows (1958)

 The other Louis Malle flick, ‘Elevator to the Gallows’ is perhaps most notable (or ironically shoved to the side) for pre-dating many of the ideas found in Godard’s ‘Breathless’.
-Unlike the funhouse farce who directed that film, however, Malle’s own debut here is one represented by an unprecedented professionalism and an attentive understanding of what he is attempting to achieve.
+Unlike the funhouse farce who directed that film, however, Malle’s own debut here is one represented by unprecedented professionalism and an attentive understanding of what he is attempting to achieve.
 I specify attempting because of its 3 segments, one involving a runaway criminal couple identical in their contempt to the characters in Godard’s work is near impossible to watch in places.
 Malle allows his characters to get away with so much and almost encourages their infuriating inhumanity.
-Frustrating your audience is one thing, but to ignore the otherwise fruitful dramatic mines the other two segments present in favour of an arc that very nearly ruins all of the movie shows a mis-step I cannot abide.
+Frustrating your audience is one thing, but to ignore the otherwise fruitful dramatic mines the other two segments present in favor of an arc that very nearly ruins all of the movies shows a misstep I cannot abide.
 If Malle had abandoned these characters, ‘Elevator to the Gallows’ might have been one of the most perfect suspense flicks ever mounted.

 Read More: Best Low Budget Movies of All Time